Modularity and Heights of CM cycles on Kuga-Sato varieties: Relative trace formulas and height pairing

 \subsubsection{Split $p$}

 Let $p$ be split in $K$.
-Under Assumption \ref{asmp2}, the underlying CM points of $Z_{\Omega,f_S} $ and $Z_{\Omega^{-1}} $ do not have common any reduction (see \cite[8.4]{YZZ} or \cite[9.5.1]{Qiu}).
+Under Assumption \ref{asmp2}, the underlying CM points of $Z_{\Omega,f_S} $ and $Z_{\Omega^{-1}} $ do not have any common reduction (see \cite[8.4]{YZZ} or \cite[9.5.1]{Qiu}).
 So $i(f) _p=0$.
-Since the CM points have ordinary reductions, and the vertical part of $\cZ_g'$ is supported over supersingular points, $j(f)_p=0$.
+Since the CM points have ordinary reductions at such $p$ (see for example \cite{GZ}) while the vertical parts of $\cZ_g'$ is supported over supersingular loci, $j(f)_p=0$.